kaisenlinux/manpages-dev/category/Passwords/crunch.md

               The maximum length string you want crunch to end at.
 This option is required even for parameters that won't use the value.

        charset string
               You  may  specify  character  sets  for crunch to use on the command line or if you leave it blank crunch will use the default character sets.
-The order MUST BE lower case charac‐ ters, upper case characters, numbers, and then symbols.
+The order MUST BE lower case characters, upper case characters, numbers, and then symbols.
 If you don't follow this order you will not get the results you want.
 You MUST specify either values for the character  type  or  a plus sign.
 NOTE: If you want to include the space character in your character set you must escape it using the \ character or enclose your character set in quotes i.e. "abc ".
 See the examples 3, 11, 12, and 13 for examples.

 OPTIONS
        -b number[type]
-              Specifies the size of the output file, only works if -o START is used, i.e.: 60MB  The output files will be in the format of starting letter-ending letter for example:  ./crunch
+              Specifies the size of the output file, only works if -o START is used, i.e.: 60MB  The output files will be in the format of  starting  letter-ending  letter  for  example:
-              4  5  -b  20mib  -o  START will generate 4 files: aaaa-gvfed.txt, gvfee-ombqy.txt, ombqz-wcydt.txt, wcydu-zzzzz.txt valid values for type are kb, mb, gb, kib, mib, and gib.
+              ./crunch  4 5 -b 20mib -o START will generate 4 files: aaaa-gvfed.txt, gvfee-ombqy.txt, ombqz-wcydt.txt, wcydu-zzzzz.txt valid values for type are kb, mb, gb, kib, mib, and
+              gib.
 The first three types are based on 1000 while the last three types are based on 1024.
 NOTE There is no space between the number and type.
-For example 500mb is correct  500  mb  is
+For example 500mb is  cor‐ rect 500 mb is NOT correct.
-              NOT correct.

        -c number
-              Specifies  the number of lines to write to output file, only works if -o START is used, i.e.: 60  The output files will be in the format of starting letter-ending letter for ex‐
+              Specifies the number of lines to write to output file, only works if -o START is used, i.e.: 60  The output files will be in the format of starting letter-ending letter for
-              ample: ./crunch 1 1 -f /pentest/password/crunch/charset.lst mixalpha-numeric-all-space -o START -c 60 will result in 2 files: a-7.txt and 8-\ .txt  The reason for the  slash  in the  second filename is the ending character is space and ls has to escape it to print it.
-Yes you will need to put in the \ when specifying the filename because the last char‐ acter is a space.
+              example: ./crunch 1 1 -f /pentest/password/crunch/charset.lst mixalpha-numeric-all-space -o START -c 60 will result in 2 files: a-7.txt and 8-\ .txt   The  reason  for  the slash  in  the second filename is the ending character is space and ls has to escape it to print it.
+Yes you will need to put in the \ when specifying the filename because the last character is a space.

        -d numbersymbol
-              Limits the number of duplicate characters.  -d 2@ limits the lower case alphabet to output like aab and aac.  aaa would not be generated as that is 3 consecutive letters  of  a.
+              Limits the number of duplicate characters.  -d 2@ limits the lower case alphabet to output like aab and aac.  aaa would not be generated as that is 3 consecutive letters of
-              The format is number then symbol where number is the maximum number of consecutive characters and symbol is the symbol of the the character set you want to limit i.e. @,%^   See examples 17-19.
+              a.
+The  format is number then symbol where number is the maximum number of consecutive characters and symbol is the symbol of the the character set you want to limit i.e.
+              @,%^   See examples 17-19.

        -e string
               Specifies when crunch should stop early